commonpike/rsinject/vue/README.md

  - `noaria_selectors` define where to remove aria-label inside the zone
  - `greedy` optional, false by default.
 When rsinject has initialized a zone, it will not re-evaluate that zone even if there are changes on the page, to save CPU.
 Set to true to always evaluate the contents of a zone, even if it has been evaluated before.

+Note:
+ - A 'zone' can refer to multiple parts of your site.
+Using a `zone_selector: '.page'` would transform every `.page` in your site into a readable zone, with its own speaker link
+ - Different zones can not use the same `zone_selector`

 #### Finetune RSInject.vue